 So I closed my curtain, got down on my knees, took his hands in mine, and Prayed right then and there!
 I felt nothing but Peace…He passed away two days later.

-I’ve given the 7 ways of Coping with Loss and Grief.
-Here are 9 Bible Verses About Comfort
+I’ve given the 7 ways of Coping with Loss and Grief and below are 9 Bible Verses About Comfort

 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.
 Revelation 21:4